The Warrabilla Story

 Andrew Sutherland Smith made the first Warrabilla vintage in 1991 with a determined focus to produce red wines of structure which exhibit strong regionality.
 Throughout the years, the reputation for producing textural bold reds has grown, while the commitment to quality and the unapologetic approach to flavor remains.

-In the early days Andrew spent much time sourcing the best parcels of fruit across North East Victoria.
-With the success of each vinatge, the business grew and Andrew began acquiring lands with the sole focus to plant his own vineyards.
+In the early days Andrew spent much time sourcing the best parcels of fruit across north east Victoria.
+With the success of each vintage, the business grew and Andrew began acquiring lands with the sole focus to plant his own vineyards.
 These plantings have become distinguished sites, each with a distinct signature producing uniquely regional styles.

-Having worked extensively throughout the Australian Wine Industry, Andrew honed his masterful skills at such notable establishments as Yellowglen, Mildara, Stanley and McWilliams.
+Having worked extensively throughout the Australian wine industry, Andrew honed his masterful skills at such notable establishments as Yellowglen, Mildara, Stanley and McWilliams.
 In 2012, he was joined by daughter, Amy Sutherland Smith upon her return from Charles Sturt University.
-The pair complement one another with Andrew playing the role of mentor and Amy, his keen and exhuberant pupil spurring her father along to continue making the best wines they possibly can in every vintage.
+The pair complement one another with Andrew playing the role of mentor and Amy bringing drive and enthusiasm, spurring her father along to yet greater heights.
 Andrew's willingness to harness new technologies and reinvest in his business is evident in the strength of these impressive wines.